 - A. Agency records are accessible to authorized personnel at all times.
-After normal business hours, and on weekends, agency records are available by contacting a member of the Command Staff who will respond and open the Records Room. - B. Offense/incident reports received in the Records Room are also entered into the ICIS computer system, and the information contained in those reports is accessible to authorized law enforcement employees from any designated computer within the agency.
+After normal business hours, and on weekends, agency records are available by contacting a member of the Command Staff who will respond and open the Records Room. - B. Offense/incident reports are entered into the Computer Aided Dispatch (CAD)/Report Management System (RMS) computer system and the information contained in those reports is accessible to authorized law enforcement employees from any designated computer within the agency.
 Employees may generate investigative data and reports from the computer system to include calls for service, crimes by type and location, arrestee/suspect information, victim/witness information, stolen and recovered property, and recorded evidence.